evmos/evmos/docs/api/proto-docs.md

 <a name="evmos.feedistr.v1.MsgRegisterContract"></a>

 ### MsgRegisterContract
-MsgRegisterContract defines a Msg to convert a Cosmos Coin to a ERC20 token
+MsgRegisterContract defines a Msg to register a contract deployer to receive tx fees.

 | Field | Type | Label | Description |